ArduPilot/ardupilot/README.md

-Here's an improved version of the installation instructions for the README file.
-I've made the instructions clearer, added the missing prerequisites, and ensured that all necessary steps are included.

----

 ## Installation Instructions

 Follow these steps to clone the ArduPilot repository, set up your environment, and configure it for the CubeOrangeXL-DID autopilot.